-COMMUNITY HERITAGE PRESERVATION GRANT PROGRAM-ROUND 15 3.
+COMMUNITY HERITAGE PRESERVATION GRANT PROGRAM-ROUND 17 3.
 Is the property endangered?
-Yes: No: 4.
+Yes: 4.
 If yes, how is the property endangered?
-5. Explain how the project will meet the preservation NEEDS of the property and the Secretary of the Interior's Standards of Rehabilitation: 6.
+5. Explain how the project will meet the preservation NEEDS of the property: 6.
+Explain how the property will meet the Secretary of the Interior's Standards of Rehabilitation: 7.
 How will the property be used in the future?
 Will it require substantial changes to the property?
-7. Public benefit of project:
+8. Public benefit of project: